A3H1M4SA/Flipper-BadUSB-PCExt/README.md

 2. Configure your Discord webhook URL in the script 🔗.

 ## 🚀 Usage
-- Insert the Rubber Ducky into a Windows computer 💻.
+- Insert the Flipper Zero into a Windows computer 💻.
+- Run the Script and watch the magic 😁.
 - Data is sent to the PHP script and then to Discord 📤.

 ## ⚠️ Disclaimer